stankata90/yii2-rules-generator/README.md

     }
 ?>
 ```
-#### Using generator
+#### Using the generator

-After using trait, another "rulesGenerator" method is present in the context of the model.
+After using trait, another "rulesGenerator" method is presented in the context of the model.
 Using this method we will generate arrays with rules for yii2.

 ```php
 <?php